ssagynbayeva/ssagynbayeva.github.io/research.md

 </script>
 >## <span style="font-family:Caveat;">Current Projects</span>

+### Circumplanetary disks
+{% include image-caption.html imageurl="/assets/images/posts/research/den_smr3.png#right" caption="" width="400" %}

+Circumplanetary disks, of which the disk in the PDS 70 system is the first directly observed example, play a crucial role in the accretion of material onto planets, as well as in the formation of their satellite systems.
+By studying the properties of circumplanetary disks, we can gain insight into the role they play in shaping the Solar System and other planetary systems.
+In our work, we developed high-resolution 3D hydrodynamical simulations with Athena++ to study angular momentum transport onto CPDs.
+Angular momentum accretion onto CPDs determines the overall long-term disk evolution, and helps us understand the accretion of dust that creates planetary satellites.
+We are working on nested mesh simulations that will help us understand the early stages of the formation of Solar System and extrasolar gas giants and potentially their satellites.
+This work is conducted under the supervision of [Professor Phil Armitage](http://www.astro.sunysb.edu/parmitage/) (Stony Brook/CCA).

 <!-- ### <span style="font-family:Andale Mono;">Stellar spots of HAT-P-11</span> -->
-### Stellar variability of HAT-P-11
+### Stellar variability
 {% include image-caption.html imageurl="/assets/images/posts/research/HAT-P-11-ani.gif#right" caption="" width="400" %}

-We are interested in mapping the surface of the star HAT-P-11 (a K4 dwarf that has two exoplanets orbiting it) using the Kepler data.
-This can be efficiently done (we hope) using hierarchical Bayesian modeling treating the starspots on the surface of the star as a statistical population!
-For this, we are considering the properties of the starspots as hyperparameters of our Gaussian Process model.Thanks to the Kepler short-cadence photometry, we are using multiple stellar light curves to do the ensemble statistics with [<span style="font-family:American Typewriter;">StarryProcess</span>](https://starry-process.readthedocs.io/en/latest/).
+Planets help us to understand stars, and vice-versa.
+We are interested in mapping stellar surfaces of exoplanets-hosting stars using the Kepler and TESS data.
+This can be efficiently done (we hope) using hierarchical Bayesian modeling treating the starspots on the surfaces of stars as a statistical population!
+For this, we are considering the properties of the starspots as hyperparameters of our Gaussian Process model.
+We are using multiple stellar light curves to do the ensemble statistics with [<span style="font-family:American Typewriter;">StarryProcess</span>](https://starry-process.readthedocs.io/en/latest/), but the exoplanets orbiting those stars already help to set constraints, because of their transits.
 I am working on this project with [Dr. Rodrigo Luger](https://www.luger.dev) and [Professor Will Farr](https://farr.github.io).

 <!-- ### <span style="font-family:Andale Mono;">Binary black hole merger in AGN disks</span> -->
 ### Binary black hole merger in AGN disks